 There has been some work investigating a person's emotional response to aspects of abstract art, which may inform our understanding of emotional response to stylized images.
-For example, Valdez and Mehabrian [1994] describe a relationship between perceived valence and hue (wavelength), where they showed experimentally that blue was the most pleasant colour and that yellow was the least pleasant.
+For example, Valdez and Mehabrian [23] describe a relationship between perceived valence and hue (wavelength), where they showed experimentally that blue was the most pleasant colour and that yellow was the least pleasant.
 They also showed that less bright and more saturated colours were more arousing.
-Their results were supported by Simmons in a study on the associations between colours and emotion [Simmons 2006].
+Their results were supported by Simmons in a study on the associations between colours and emotion [24].
 There have also been observed relationships between shape and perceived emotion.
-For example, Ibanez [2011] found that perceived valence corresponded with degree of symmetry in images that had their colour held constant.
-Mono [1997] showed that circles, spirals, and shapes with smooth curves were more pleasant than shapes with hard angles.
-These results conform to earlier investigations into the emotion conveyed by drawings, where Hevner [1935] found that curves denoted serenity, while jagged strokes and harsh angles denoted fury or agitation.
-In a similar vein, Halper et al. [2003] found a relationship between line style and perceptions of safety-objects rendered using jagged lines were perceived as more dangerous than objects rendered using smooth lines.
+For example, Ibanez [25] found that perceived valence corresponded with degree of symmetry in images that had their colour held constant.
+Mono [26] showed that circles, spirals, and shapes with smooth curves were more pleasant than shapes with hard angles.
+These results conform to earlier investigations into the emotion conveyed by drawings, where Hevner [27] found that curves denoted serenity, while jagged strokes and harsh angles denoted fury or agitation.
+In a similar vein, Halper et al. [28] found a relationship between line style and perceptions of safetyobjects rendered using jagged lines were perceived as more dangerous than objects rendered using smooth lines.
 Line style was also related to perceptions of character strength (strong lines indicated strong characters).

-3 Generating Stimuli
+3. Generating Stimuli

-3.1 Choosing the Stimuli
+3.1.
+Choosing the Stimuli

 To determine affective response to various NPR algorithms, we needed to choose a set of images to use as stimuli.
 The International Affective Picture System (IAPS) is a set of images that span emotional space.
-IAPS images were created for use as experimental stimuli, have been used in numerous studies, and provide normative ratings of emotion in terms of valence, arousal, and dominance for 956 color photographs [Lang et al. 2008].
+IAPS images were created for use as experimental stimuli, have been used in numerous studies, and provide normative ratings of emotion in terms of valence, arousal, and dominance for 956 color photographs [29].
+The advantage of using the IAPS photo set is that it is a standard set of images: all images have been rated for their emotional content through multiple studies and have been validated through numerous publications.
+The set is available to researchers by request.

-We chose 18 IAPS images that spanned the arousal-valence space for use in our study.
+We selected 18 IAPS images that spanned the arousal-valence space for use in our study.
 Images were chosen to represent 9 specific arousal-valence locations, as shown in Figure 2, including all combinations of low, neutral, and high arousal and valence.
 We were interested in whether the affective response to images of objects or scenes would be differentially affected by the various algorithms, so we chose an image at each of the 9 locations that represented an object (e.g., tiger, gun) and one that represented a scene (e.g., beach, cemetery) for 18 images in total.

-Due to regulations of IAPS use, we are unable to publish the images used; however, Figure 2 shows a description of the image and the mean arousal, valence, and dominance of the images as provided by the IAPS documentation [Lang et al. 2008].
+Due to regulations of IAPS use, we are unable to publish the images used.
+Figure 2 shows a description of the image and the mean arousal, valence, and dominance of the images as provided by the IAPS documentation [29].
+We also show schematic depictions of specific images in Section 7.